A minimax optimal approach to high-dimensional double sparse linear regression: Appendix A : Proofs of main results

 \subsection{Proof of Theorem \ref{th1}}

-\begin{proof} We work under the condition that event $\mathcal{E}$ holds.
-We proceed the proof of Theorem \ref{th1} by induction.
-Indeed, it is easy to verify that the results are trivial for $t = 0$.
-Then, we assume that the results are true for $t$, and prove them for $t+1$.
+We proceed with the proof of Theorem \ref{th1} under the assumption that event $\mathcal{E}$ holds.
+Initially, it's straightforward to confirm that the results are trivial for $t = 0$.
+Then, we assume that the results are true for step $t$, and prove them for step $t+1$.

 We first prove \eqref{eq:iht3} and \eqref{eq:iht5} by contradiction.
 Assume that \eqref{eq:iht3} and \eqref{eq:iht5} are wrong for $t+1$, i.e., $S_{G^*}\cap S^{t+1} \cap (S^*)^c \notin \mathcal{S}^{m, d}(s, s_0)$ and $S_{G^*}^c\cap S^{t+1} \notin \mathcal{S}^{m, d}(s, s_0)$.